SimonSaysDiscord/simonsaysdiscordbot/README.md

 What are you waiting for?
 [Invite me now](https://discord.com/oauth2/authorize?client_id=774516332497731594&scope=bot&permissions=8)

+Check updates for the bot [here](https://simonsaystimer.carrd.co/), it includes a live countdown and what's going to be added!

 [![Discord Boats](https://discord.boats/api/widget/774516332497731594)](774516332497731594)

 © All rights reserved.
 We (Simon Says) have the right to revoke you access to the bot or this site at any time for any reason